-- To take a picture that focuses on a certain point among a wider range of the image such as bringing out the depth of a forest, use A (Aperture priority shooting) mode and close the aperture (increase the aperture value) as much as possible. - To capture the instant where waves smash against the seashore, use S (Shutter priority shooting) mode and select a fast shutter speed.
-To shoot a flowing waterfall or river, set a slow shutter speed to capture a scene different from the actual scene.
+- To capture the depth of a forest, focus with a wider range of the image.
+Use A (aperture priority shooting) mode and close the aperture (increase the aperture value) as much as possible. - To capture the waves crashing against the seashore, use S (shutter priority shooting) mode and select a fast shutter speed.
+To capture a flowing waterfall or river, shoot using a slow shutter speed.

 Exposure compensation can be used even under different shooting modes.
-Check the image that you have shot and use + or - to compensate.
+Check the image that you have shot and use + or - to adjust the exposure to obtain better results.